dottagoa/reactionfirst-bot/README.md

 ## Will you respond to pull requests and merge request on GitHub?

-No.
+Unless it is a major security vulnerability, no.

 # Obligatory License Disclaimer

 This project has no license, silly!
-It's published with The Unlisence, which means you can use this code however the heck you want to.
+It's published with The Unlicense, which means you can use this code however the heck you want to.
 No need to credit me or anything like that.
-If you're unsure, view LICENSE.
+If you're unsure, view the LICENSE file.